Toward a critical psychology of ‘medically unexplained symptoms’?

 Also of interest, notably in the case of ME/CFS, is how particular ideas around ME/CFS have become taken for granted truths.
 These now dominant narratives arguably demonstrate everything discussed so far: the power of language in shaping reality, the ability of psy practice to oppress marginalised groups, and the selective attention of influential actors in ignoring structural (political, ideological) influences in health and illness.
 In the rest of this blogpost, I will briefly examine two examples, that of the ’ME lobby’ and the argument that ‘benefits can make patients worse’.

-I am using references to support the rest of this blogpost as I think it’s important to demonstrate that historical alliances that underpin these narratives are not part of a ‘conspiracy discourse’ but can be clearly observed in exchanges between eminent academics (psychiatrists) and actors within the UK government, as far back as at least the early 1990s.
-Much of the earlier material can be found in the 'secret files' documentation available on Valerie Eliot Smith's website.
+I am using references to support the rest of this blogpost as I think it’s important to demonstrate that historical alliances that underpin these nascent narratives are not part of a ‘conspiracy discourse’ but can be clearly observed in exchanges between eminent academics (notably psychiatrists) and actors within the UK government, as far back as at least the early 1990s.
+Much of the earlier material can be found in the 'secret files' documentation available on Valerie Eliot Smith's excellent blogsite.

 *See Rutherford 2007; Stewart 2016; Faulkner 2016 for detailed accounts of the academia – insurance industry – government connections.

 Finally, the beginnings of the now widely recognised, and highly damaging, negative stereotyping of people with ME as a form of ‘activist lobby’ can be found in an October 1993 letter from Wessely to Aylward (Wessely, 1993).
-Wessely expressed his dissatisfaction that ME/CFS would appear in the then upcoming DLA Handbook as a neurological condition.
+Wessely expressed his dissatisfaction that ME would appear in the then upcoming DLA Handbook as a neurological condition.
 (In particular, he was unhappy that the ME Association had announced this to members).
-As well stressing the financial costs of supporting this decision (another theme to be found through biopsychosocial discourse), Wessely suggested that recognition of ME as a neurological illness “represents the triumph of an effective lobby over scientific evidence” (Wessely, 1993).
-Wessely then went on say that the only difference between CFS and other psychiatric disorders is the existence of a “powerful lobby group that dislikes any association with psychiatry”.
+As well as stressing the financial costs of supporting this decision (another theme to be found through biopsychosocial discourse), Wessely suggested that recognition of ME as a neurological illness “represents the triumph of an effective lobby over scientific evidence” (Wessely, 1993).
+Wessely then went on to say that the main difference between 'CFS' and the 'major psychiatric disorders' is the existence of a “powerful lobby group that dislikes any association with psychiatry”.

 In the above example, the emergent rhetoric of the ‘ME lobby’, further positioned as anti-psychiatry, can be discerned.
 This rhetoric was reinforced by (for example) Aylward in a letter to Wessely (Aylward, 1993), Sharpe in his Unum writings (Sharpe, 2002), and would later go on to be widely promulgated by the UK press (see Liddle, 2019; McKie, 2011; Pemberton, 2011).
 The fact that this ‘lobby’ is a group of chronically ill and disabled patients and their allies, asking for the basic right of adequate biomedical care, is overshadowed by rhetoric entwined with social power.
-Further, this narrative of patient ‘militancy’ has been thoroughly examined and been found lacking in empirical support (Blease & Geraghty, 2018).
+Further, this trope of patient ‘militancy’ has been thoroughly examined and been found lacking in empirical support (Blease & Geraghty, 2018).
 In this way, truth is erased and is replaced with something quite different.
-This, like many narratives around ME/CFS and MUS, is a strong example of how language (in the form of discourse) can construct as well as reflect reality.
+In this case, given the documented exchanges between academics and the UK government, it might well be asked just who is lobbying whom.
+This, like many truth claims around ME/CFS and MUS, is a strong example of how language (in the form of discourse) can construct as well as reflect reality.